 Students within the same category of completed credits will be randomly selected and assigned to their timeframe.
 Individual date and time information will be e-mailed to each student's Monmouth University e-mail account and will be displayed continually on their WEBstudent account.

 When changes are made during the Program Change Period (dates listed below), it is expected that changes that create additional tuition charges are paid for at the time of the change.
-The official date of a program change is the date it is received in the Office of Registration and Records.
+The official date of a program change is the date it is received in the Office of the Registrar.
 In those instances where the change is processed by the advisor onto the computerized advisor assisted system, or the drop is processed directly by the student into WEBstudent, the official date is the date the change is entered.

 At the conclusion of the Program Change Period, students can add courses with the permission of the instructor and the department chair.
 Students who wish to "drop" a course after this period must follow withdrawal instructions.
 Dropped courses are not processed or allowed after the conclusion of the Program Change Period.